 Successfully representing families for more than two decades in Anderson, Rock Hill, Columbia, Sumter, and Georgetown

-Obstetricians and nurses are trained to make sure the birth of a child goes smoothly.
-They should understand how to act quickly if they see signs of distress.
-If they fail to act quickly, the consequences can be grave.
-The infant can lose oxygen quickly and suffer brain damage, leading to cerebral palsy and other life-altering conditions.
+Obstetricians and nurses are trained to ensure that the labor and delivery process goes smoothly and safely.
+You trust them to act quickly if they see signs of distress in your baby.
+If they fail to meet this expectation, the consequences can be grave.
+The fetus may lose oxygen quickly and suffer brain damage, leading to cerebral palsy and other life-altering conditions.

 - Cerebral palsy